Advocacy for Families and their children with disability (0-18 years)

-We understand that families often experience issues affecting their child/ren with disability or disabling conditions.
-Our Disability Consultants provide professional advocacy to support and/or act on your behalf to resolve issues as quickly as possible.
+Families often experience issues affecting their child/ren with disability or disabling conditions.
+Our Disability Consultants provide professional advocacy to support and act on your behalf to resolve issues as quickly as possible.

-ACD Tas Disability Consultants provide professional advocacy to assist parents and carers to develop skills and knowledge so they can make informed decisions; exercise their rights and advocate successfully for their children with disability.
+ACD Tas Disability Consultants provide professional advocacy to assist parents and carers in developing skills and knowledge so they can make informed decisions; exercise their rights and advocate successfully for their children with disability.

 Systemic Advocacy (Community Development Work)

 Proactively, ACD Tas staff represent the best interests of families by spending time evolving innovative ideas and participating in and/or undertaking community development projects.

 ACD Tas keeps up to date with current issues impacting on children with disability and their families by collecting relevant data from each individual contact.

 ACD Tas is involved in many strategic alliances, working groups, reference groups and committees, and writes submissions to the Government to influence and suggest ideas for addressing key issues affecting families and their children and/or young people with disability across Tasmania.

 There are many areas that require priority and focus for community development work and systemic advocacy in line with addressing, progressing and resolving presenting issues for families and their children with disability across the community.

 Recent submissions ACD Tas has provided to Government on impacting children with disability and their families can be read below:

 🔉 Submission to the NDIS Independent Review 2023 ( 1 Sep 2023)